UCSBCarpentry/ucsbcarpentry.github.io/index.md

 We will be holding a series of workshops through Session B of Summer Quarter.
 Between Aug.
 11 - 13th, we will be hosting git/bash, and afterwards, split into Python and R workshops.
-Registration link is pending but these dates are set, so mark your calendars!

 - #### August 11th - 12th: Introduction to Bash-Shell